 Employment taxes in the UK

-Taxes that must always be deducted from employee salary are personal income tax and national insurance contributions.
+Other than employers’ national insurance contributions (NICs), there are no other payroll taxes, the business has to pay.
+However, employers must deduct income tax and national insurance contributions from employee’s salaries.
 Additional possible deductions may be repayments of student loans or pension contributions.

-The full payment submission (FPS) must always be submitted to HMRC BEFORE any salaries are paid out.
+The full payment submission (FPS) must always be submitted to HMRC every time an employer pays their employees.

 Personal income tax in the UK